holepunchto/hyperdrive/README.md

 #### `var stream = archive.createDiffStream(version, [options])`

-Diff this archive this another version. `version` can both be a version number of a checkout instance of the archive.
+Diff this archive with another version. `version` can both be a version number of a checkout instance of the archive.
 The `data` objects looks like this

 ``` js
 {